a1364t/bookstore_project/README.md

 python manage.py runserver
 ```

 3- open a browser and enter ```http://127.0.0.1:8000/admin ``` to open the admin panel.
-Enter the username and password of for superuser.
+Enter the username and password for superuser.

 4- open a tab to ``` http://127.0.0.1:8000/``` to see the main site.